CAPAAS/.github/README.md

 # CAPAA Software
-Worksapce for opensource software developed at CAPAA
+Workspace for opensource software developed at CAPAA